-But although that logic might make sense to you, the opinion that matters is the council’s – could we convince them that replacement building in green belt was an appropriate development in a protected area?
+But although that logic might make sense to you, the opinion that matters is the council’s – could we convince them that a replacement building in the Green Belt was an appropriate development in a protected area?
 Here is how we obtained planning permission for another Green Belt development.

 It’s easy to imagine that all new Green Belt houses look like something from Channel 4’s Grand Designs.
 But the Green Belt contains everything from London suburbs to small villages to open countryside.
 So it also includes a wide variety of types of home.

 In this case, it’s a pair of three bedroom houses that reflect the local tradition while having a contemporary feel.
 Seen from the front, the replacement houses are identical.
 But the presence of a large tree means that one of the houses can only have a small basement.